 The Steering Committee is in charge of planning and implementing policy and aiding the managers in the operation of the farm.
 The committee meets every week during the school year, and consists of the current farm managers, the organic farm coordinator, and a group of student volunteers who apply for the position.
 Committee members also help with field work and are eligible for independent study credits.
 We will send out a call for applications for new Steering Committee members every fall.

 Volunteers are a vital part of our community.
 We could not get the work done without them.
 Throughout the year we host work parties, opening the farm to members of the Cornell and Ithaca community for an afternoon of fun in the fields.
 They help with anything from preparing the beds, to planting, and weeding, and our favorite part: harvesting.
 In turn, volunteers learn about sustainable agricultural practices, join a fun community of farm-nuts and foodies, and go home with fresh, organically grown produce.
 Check work party schedule

 Student Researchers conduct their own research at the farm.
 They also help the managers with daily operations and 2 to 4 hours of field work a week.
 If you feel that your research project is a good fit with our organically managed student farm and mission, we would like to hear about it!
-Contact us anytime, and check this website in January with details on the application process.
+Apply to conduct research at Dilmun Hill

 The Faculty, Staff, Student Advisory Board (FSSAB) assists in the creation of crucial policy for the farm and provides support and advice.
 It also helps to provide continuity of knowledge and operational procedures.
 The FSSAB consists of four faculty and staff board members, CUAES' organic coordinator, and four students that are former managers or Steering Committee members.